Rules¶

 Configuration.

-Configuration tunes the built-in rules; it doesn't add new ones
+Configuration tunes built-in rules by id; it doesn't add new ones

-.clat.toml only adjusts the weight of the rules listed above and the
+.clat.toml adjusts the weight of rules by their ids and the

-threshold.
-The set of rules itself is fixed in code — there's no way to
+not config keys.
+The set of rules itself is fixed in code — there's no way

 Suggesting a new rule¶